Spectral analysis of a mixed method for linear elasticity: Hybridization

 \section{Hybridization}

-In this section, we will provide hybridization of the source problem and the nonlinear eigenvalue problem, which mainly follow \cite{CJL2010}.
-The main difference is the proof of inequalities (\ref{1217r}) and (\ref{1217s}), where we utilize a useful tool: discrete $H^1$-stability of numerical displacement.
-The innovation can be founded in Remark \ref{1222l}.
-Then we will obtain an important conclusion: Theorem \ref{1217jj}, which offers a good initial approximation of the eigenvalue for Newton's methods.
+In this section, we will provide hybridization of the source problem and the eigenproblem.
+Different from a related hybridization introduced in \cite{CJL2010} for Poisson equations, we utilize discrete $H^1$-stability of numerical displacement to prove Lemmas \ref{1217p} and \ref{1217hh}.
+Then these lemmas are used to prove Theorems \ref{1217j} and \ref{1217jj}.
+In Theorem \ref{1217jj}, we provide a good initial approximation of the eigenvalue for the nonlinear eigenproblem.
+The innovation can be found in Remarks \ref{1222l} and \ref{novelty remark}.
 For simplicity, we assume $\mathcal{A}$ a piecewise constant.